Travelling to Lake Como

 Como Lago

-At Saronno, you must disembark and change platforms for a train bound for Como Lago.
+At Saronno station, you must disembark and change platforms for a train bound for Como Lago.
 The journey time from Saronno to Como Lago is approximately 45 minutes.

-Tip: At Saronno always keep hold of your hand luggage and make sure your cases are at your side at all times.
+Tip: At Saronno always keep hold of your hand luggage and ensure your cases are at your side at all times.

-Normally all trains travelling to Como Nord Lago depart from platform number 2 but do check the departure screens in case of any changes due to timetable alterations or engineering works.
+Normally all trains travelling to Como Nord Lago depart from platform number 2, but always check the departure screens and listen to station announcements (in English) in case of any late changes due to timetable alterations or engineering works.

 Malpensa Airport – Como Lago

-Below is the train route from Malpensa Airport – Terminal 2 to Como Lago:
+Below is the train route from Malpensa Airport – Terminal 2 to Como Lago.
+Trains stop at all stations unless otherwise stated on timetable:

 Malpensa Aeroporto – Terminal 2